Overview

 Next step

-Coordinate truck terminal construction with full site and building accountability.
+Coordinate truck terminal construction in the Bryan-College Station freight corridor with full site and building accountability.

 Share the property, timeline, and scope priorities.
 We will respond with a practical plan for preconstruction, site readiness, procurement, and turnover.